Explore with your senses: Taste

 What a puzzling sense…taste!

-For taste, we’re tantalizing your taste buds by tasking you with re-creating the perfect sandwich!
+For taste, we’re tantalising your taste buds by tasking you with recreating the perfect sandwich!
 There are certainly some interesting taste combinations going on.
 Your job is to solve the recipe riddle to work out where the fillings go!
+Solve the just-for-fun puzzle, then find the answers below.
 Good luck!

 Make ’em laugh!

-Closely examine the morsels of evidence like a true super sleuth on a Treasure Trail!
+Examine morsels of evidence on a Treasure Trail!

 Wow – you really are sensory explorers now!